igorkasyanchuk/log_analyzer/README.md

 # LogAnalyzer

 See how fast is rendering in your Ruby on Rails app.
 Based on information from logs.
+Provides you a picture of how often renders and how fast renders your views.

 ## Sample